 3) Caffeine content

 Wondering about hojicha's caffeine levels?
-Two servings or one large cup of high-quality matcha can have over 75mg of caffeine, making it the perfect choice for getting your morning going or for an afternoon-energy pick-me-up.
+Two servings or one large cup of high-quality matcha tea powder can have over 75mg of caffeine, making it the perfect choice for getting your morning going or for an afternoon-energy pick-me-up.
 Hojicha, on the other hand, has just less than 8 mg of caffeine per cup, depending on the duration and exact temperature it is roasted at.